 Creatine aids in the production of adenosine triphosphate (ATP) in the body, which provides energy for muscles.
 Many believe it improves strength, increases lean muscle mass, and aids in muscle recovery .

-Studies show when you combine creatine with resistance training, you may gain more strength than with just resistance training itself .
+Studies published by National Center for Biotechnology Information (NCBI) show when you combine creatine with resistance training, you may gain more strength than with just resistance training itself .